MG4 review and buyer's guide

 It’s very spacious and open for this class, making it feel much bigger than what the dimensions suggest.
 With a flat floor, rear seat space is great.
 Ample headroom clearance is provided by a deep ceiling, too, and there is some storage around the centre console.

-The base Excite 51 is presented with a mostly monotone trim with basic materials, and generally feels and looks a bit cheaper than the others.
-But, fortunately, it is cheaper so you tend to allow some tolerance for this sort of thing.
+The interior is presented with a mostly monotone trim with basic materials, and generally feels and looks a bit nicer than some of the comparatively priced EVs on the market.
+But, fortunately, it is cheaper than plenty of small SUVs from Japanese rivals, so you’ll want to allow some tolerance for this sort of thing depending on your tastes.

-All models come with a 10.25-inch touch-screen offering Android Auto and Apple CarPlay compatibility, and all present five driving modes including one-pedal driving that relies on strong regenerative braking.
+All models come with a 12.8-inch touchscreen offering Android Auto and Apple CarPlay compatibility, and all present five driving modes including one-pedal driving that relies on strong regenerative braking.
 There are actually four different stages of regenerative braking that you can choose from, including an automatic mode.

 ENGINE